 2. Identify the applicable regulations requiring consideration (for compliance) for the design and certification of structures.

-3. Provide theoretical coverage of the concepts (and terminology)
+3. Provide theoretical coverage of the concepts (and terminology) through examples (and problem solving) to reinforce the associated knowledge.

 4. Use appropriate tools and techniques to establish threshold and repeat inspection periods for particular structural features.

-5. Ensure full participant involvement through interactive problem
+5. Ensure full participant involvement through interactive problem solving

 By the end of this course the participants will have an: